Relationship Anxiety in Urban Lifestyles

 The good news is that anxiety is not always proof that the relationship is failing.
 Very often, it is proof that the relationship needs more safety, more clarity, and a better emotional process than it is currently getting.

-When couples learn to slow the threat loop, reduce ambiguity, repair faster, communicate emotionally—not just functionally—and protect the bond from outside pressure, the relationship can start feeling calmer, warmer, and more trustworthy again.
+When couples learn to slow the threat loop, reduce ambiguity, repair faster, communicate emotionally rather than only functionally, and protect the bond from outside pressure, the relationship can start feeling calmer, warmer, and more trustworthy again.

 That is the real goal.